universal-ctags/ctags/docs/optlib.rst

 Here I will explain how to merge your .ctags into Universal-ctags as part of the option library.
 Here I assume you consider contributing an option library in which a regex-based language parser is defined.

-See `How to Add Support for a New Language to Exuberant Ctags (EXTENDING)`_ about the way to how to write a regex based language parser.
-In this section I explains the next step.
+First you need your option library (which you have seen in this part of the guide).
+See `How to Add Support for a New Language to Exuberant Ctags (EXTENDING)`_ to learn how to write a regex-based language parser in C.

+In this section I explain what to do after you have your parser.

+Like in the link, I use Swine as the name of programming language that the parser deals with.
+Assume source files written in Swine language have a suffix *.swn*.
+The file name of the option library is *swine.ctags*.

 .. _`How to Add Support for a New Language to Exuberant Ctags (EXTENDING)`: http://ctags.sourceforge.net/EXTENDING.html

-I use Swine as the name of programming language which your parser deals with.
-Assume source files written in Swine language have a suffix *.swn*.
-The file name of option library is *swine.ctags*.

 Copyright notice, contact mail address and license term ......................................................................